bobmonsour/faustotasca/src/pages/notes.md

 {{ imageSingle(
   'notes/fausto-self-portrait.jpg',
-  'Fausto Bellino Tasca, self-portrait as a young man, oil on canvas, about 1905') }}
+  'Fausto Bellino Tasca, Self-Portrait as a Young Man, oil on canvas, about 1901') }}

 Fausto Tasca is a noteworthy but nearly forgotten artist of early twentieth century California.
 Academically trained at one of Europe’s finest art schools, Tasca came to the United States as a young adult seeking a broader horizon and carrying not a little ambition in his heart.